 Back to School Program

-The Back to School Program ensures that children from low-income families in our area receive the tools they need to succeed in school.
+The Back to School Program ensures that children in our area receive the tools they need to succeed in school.
 This includes backpacks stuffed with grade level supplies for children in Pre-K through high school and supplies for college students.
-The program reaches nearly 1,000 students in total each year through the generosity of the community.

 The Back to School Program is one of many ways that MOM is working to keep families in stable housing, supplying them with the assistance needed to free up financial resources to pay rent.
 The program also provides relief to families worried about the extra expense, and joy to children as they prepare for a great year ahead.